eagle scout cake red white and blue with fondant and eagle on top two tier

 With any cake project, you can choose to pre-cut or mold fondant details (stored in airtight containers) hours prior to making your cake.
 Sometimes, depending on the design this is not always the best course of action as you may need to measure and assemble on the spot as you go while the fondant is softer and more pliable.
 This was my process for this Eagle Scout cake.
 Everything had to be measured and applied perfectly.

-Cake Layout and Measuring
+Planning the Layout and Measuring

 How to build cake layers of the Eagle Scout Cake